Scaling laws in global corporations as a benchmarking approach to assess environmental performance: Conclusions

-It is worth noting that the hereby proposed methodology heavily relies on a vast and open-access database whereupon single companies or regulators can estimate the current, sector specific benchmark.
-Ultimately that means that the more the available and accessible data, the more the accuracy of the assessment.
+It is worth noting that the hereby proposed methodology relies heavily on a vast and open-access database whereupon single companies or regulators can estimate the current, sector specific benchmark.
+Ultimately that means that the more data is available and accessible, the more the accuracy of the assessment.
 In the SM2, we report the needed information to asses the emissions of single companies as compared to the sector's benchmark.
-Furthermore, the scaling could be further improved by enlarging the scope of the analysis to medium and small enterprises in order to estimate further to what extent of spatial embedding and (small)size of the investigated companies could affect their environmental impact, and thereby the benchmark.
+It is thus recommendable for international (and, in the future, national/regional) corporation to access to shared information to set their ESG goals more accurately, on the one hand, to enhanced the transparency and accessibility of their data, on the other.
+Hence, the development of a global and local repository on information in relation to corporate metabolism should be the goal of the policymaker in order to progress toward the much coveted "corporate stewardship" on the path toward sustainability \cite{folke2019transnational}.